DVM000/smart_camera_trap_research/README.md

 git clone https://www.github.com/DVM000/smart_camera_trap_research.git
 ```

+ - **Note**: this code was developed for `buster` operating system (tested on kernel Linux aarch64 32 bits).
+If you are using new releases, please change repository branch: `git checkout bookworm-OS` (tested on kernel Linux aarch64 64 bits)
  - Installation scripts assume that code is located at `/home/pi/smart_camera_trap_research/`
  - You must give execution permission to all scripts.
+ - This code was developed for `buster`

 2. **Install dependences** (it will take a long while):